Sometimes moving an entire organization pales in comparison to adjusting the mindset of one manager.

 - Measure the losses from process and human planning problems (common cause)

-- Analyze the size of the hidden operations with suggestions for as corrective action commonly thru a corrective action system, (FRACAS) – Failure Analysis and Corrective Action System
+- Analyze the size of the hidden operations with suggestions for as corrective action commonly thru a corrective action system, (FRACAS) – Failure Reporting, Analysis and Corrective Action System